abmu/network-pong/README.md

 Before you begin, ensure that you have C++ and CMake installed, as well as the dependencies listed below.

-1. To run the client first get a copy of the `client/` directory.
+1. To run the client, first get a copy of the `client/` directory.

 2. Within it create a `build/` directory and change into it.